pixyzehn/pixyzehn.com/pages/things_i_like.md

 permalink: /things_i_like/
 ---

-Here are my favorite links, I sometimes back to them to refer them again.
-There may be worth reading articles if you never read them.
+Here are things I like which I occasionally refer to.
+There may be worth reading if you have never read.
-The idea comes from [Things I Love by Khanlou](http://khanlou.com/love/) written by @khanlou.
+The idea comes from [Things I Love by Khanlou](http://khanlou.com/love/).

 <hr>

-### Software Engineering
+## Software Engineering
 - [Technical Development Guide](https://www.google.com/about/careers/students/guide-to-technical-development.html)
 - [Teach Yourself Computer Science](https://teachyourselfcs.com/)
 - [How To Become A Hacker](http://www.catb.org/~esr/faqs/hacker-howto.html)